 By Frank W. Blackmar in 1912

 Without ascertaining the actual condition of affairs, the governor issued a proclamation calling out the militia of Kansas — which really meant the ruffians of Missouri — to put down the rebellion at Lawrence.
 The people of Missouri were ready and were not long in responding to the call.
-Holloway, in his History of Kansas, says, “For two or three counties back from the western line of Missouri, troops were sent fully equipped and expecting to fight.”
-In three days some 1,500 had rushed across the border and were confronting Lawrence.
+In his History of Kansas, Holloway says, “For two or three counties back from the western line of Missouri, troops were sent fully equipped and expecting to fight.”
+In three days, some 1,500 had rushed across the border and were confronting Lawrence.
 Said Governor Shannon: “Missouri sent not only her young men, but her gray-haired citizens were there.
 The man of seventy winters stood shoulder to shoulder with the youth of sixteen.
-There were volunteers in that camp and with them were not only their sons but their grandsons to join in the fray.”
-The main camp of the besiegers was near Franklin, about three miles southeast of Lawrence, and the other wing was in position near Lecompton, under command of Strickler and Richardson.
+There were volunteers in that camp, and with them were not only their sons but their grandsons to join in the fray.”
+The main camp of the besiegers was near Franklin, about three miles southeast of Lawrence, and the other wing was in position near Lecompton, under the command of Strickler and Richardson.

-In Lawrence preparations for defense were going on.
+In Lawrence, preparations for defense were going on.
 As soon as it was learned that a force was gathering on the Wakarusa, all those concerned with the rescue of Branson were requested to leave Lawrence.
 This was done to show that the town had taken no part in the rescue.
-A committee of safety was appointed which organized the citizens into guards of 15 or 20 men in a squad, by enrolling them and taking their residence, so that they could be called out at any moment.
+A committee of safety was appointed, which organized the citizens into guards of 15 or 20 men in a squad by enrolling them and taking their residence so that they could be called out at any moment.
 In this way, they were enabled to pursue their business and still be ready to take up arms at a signal.

 The news of the threatened invasion and the intention to destroy Lawrence spread rapidly through the territory, with the result that the Free-State men rushed to the aid of the besieged until there were probably 800 men armed and equipped for defense in the town.
-The committee of safety appointed Dr. Charles Robinson commander-in-chief of all the forces, with Colonel James H. Lane second in command.
+The Committee of Safety appointed Dr. Charles Robinson commander-in-chief of all the forces, with Colonel James H. Lane second in command.
 Lyman Allen commanded the Lawrence Stubbs; Samuel Walker, the company from Bloomington; Major Abbott, the Wakarusa company; a man named Shore, the Ottawa Creek company; McWheeney, the company from Palmyra; and the Pottawatomie company was under the command of John Brown, who arrived with his four sons, arms and ammunition just as the treaty of peace was about to be signed.

-Every house was filled with soldiers and the Free-State hotel was used as a barracks.
+Every house was filled with soldiers, and the Free-State hotel was used as a barracks.
 Five redoubts were built, which commanded every approach to the city.
 The largest was erected on Massachusetts Street near the crossing of Pinckney.

 It was circular, made of hewn timber, against which an earth embankment was thrown up about 5 feet high and 4 feet wide at the top while surrounding it was a deep entrenchment.
 It was designed as a retreat for the women and children in case of an attack.
-The second line of works was on Massachusetts Street, consisting of three rude forts in a line across Vermont, Massachusetts, and Rhode Island Streets coinciding to that of Henry Street.
+The second line of works was on Massachusetts Street, consisting of three rude forts in a line across Vermont, Massachusetts, and Rhode Island Streets coinciding with Henry Street.

 The third was a circular redoubt built on an elevation a little north of Henry Street between Massachusetts and New Hampshire Streets.
 The fourth was south of the fort on Henry Street and was built to repulse an attack from Mount Oread, should one be made from that direction.
 The fifth was on Kentucky Street, commanding an entrance from a ravine on the west.
 A cannon that had been sent to Kansas City was also smuggled into the besieged town.

 The Sharps rifles that had been shipped to Lawrence from New England became of immense value at this time, as the fear of them kept the enemy from a sudden attack.
 Blackmar, in his Life of Charles Robinson, says: “It was a strange spectacle, almost a comedy had it not been so near a tragedy, and in any case was certainly a travesty on free government, for the United States Senator Atchison to be commanding this singular horde, while Governor Shannon was hurrying other commands to the scene of war.
 There was no excuse for it all.
 The rescuers of Branson had left the town, and there was not a day in which Jones might not go through Lawrence unmolested in doing his duty.
 He actually did go to the town and return without being disturbed.
-Governor Shannon became alarmed first for the safety of the attacking Missourians, and second for the safety of Lawrence.
+Governor Shannon became alarmed first for the safety of the attacking Missourians and second for the safety of Lawrence.
 He sent to Colonel Sumner, at Leavenworth, for United States troops, but Sumner would not come without orders from “Washington.”